oliverjm1/mycetoma_segmentation/README.md

 1. Go through train/validation data and manually remove bad examples (large areas of ground truth still not labelled).
 (DONE)
 2. Data Augmentation.
 (DONE)
 3. Domain issues (staining?).
 (Some colour jitter augmentation done to attempt to partially deal with this)
-4. Saving training/validation masks for Ben to train classifier on.
+4. Saving training/validation masks to train classifier on.
 (DONE)

 ## Repo Structure